On the Smoothed Complexity of Combinatorial Local Search

 Now we continue with the second part of the proof, in which we utilize the probability bound in~\eqref{eq:single-step-bound-helper-3} to derive a concrete bound on the expected number of iterations of standard local search.
 Let $\mathcal{T}$ denote the random variable of that maximum length among all paths in the transition graph of our instance.
 Then, our goal is to bound $\expect{\mathcal{T}}$.

 Recall that the number of different possible cost-part configurations is trivially upper-bounded by $ (M+1)^{\nu}$.
 Also, at every step of standard local search, the configuration cost is \emph{strictly} decreasing.
-Thus $\mathcal{T}\leq (M+1)^{\nu}$ and, furthermore, since the range of configuration costs is within $[-M\nu,M\nu]$, and the minimum cost improvement of any iteration is $\Delta$, we also know that $\mathcal{T}\leq \frac{2M\nu}{\Delta}$ holds.
+Thus, $\mathcal{T}\leq (M+1)^{\nu}$.
+Furthermore, since the range of configuration costs is within $[-M\nu,M\nu]$, and the minimum cost improvement of every iteration is $\Delta$, we also know that $\mathcal{T}\leq ({2M\nu}/{\Delta})$.
 Using these, we get

 \end{proof}